MayurManwar/Project--College-Management-Software-/README.md

 Key Features:

-Student Module:
+Student Module:-
 Enables the management of student enrollment, attendance, grades, and academic progress.

-Teacher Module:
+Teacher Module:-
 Facilitates the tracking of faculty details, schedules, and course allocations.

-Course Module:
+Course Module:-
 Allows for the creation and management of course curriculums, timetables, and exam schedules.

-Admin Module:
+Admin Module:-
 Provides tools for managing user roles, permissions, and overall system maintenance.